cganter/CoMoTk/README.md

       % time to echo
       cm.time( te );

-      % only magnetization pathways with no (0) dephasing by crusher contribute to the FID signal: fid.b_n = cm.find( crusher, 0 );
+      % only magnetization pathways with no (0) dephasing by crushers contribute to the FID signal: fid.b_n = cm.find( crusher, 0 );

       % extract result